caesiumtea/entropically-nc/README.md

 - convert images to Astro Image component
 - custom scrollbars for e.g. changelog
 - replace the svg masking on the hamburger menu with something more performant
+  - or just ditch the hamburger menu and have nav in the "sidebar" only?

 ## license
 the license for the **code** of this site is the Hippocratic License, an *almost* open license that says you can do basically anything you want with this code as long as it doesn't hurt people. check out [LICENSE.md](LICENSE.md) as well as the [Hippocratic License website](https://firstdonoharm.dev/). by the way, i really do want you to go ahead and take my code and tinker with it!